marim18/module_basics_redux_I-Maria/README.md

 Of course, you also have the option to use the other blocks that you create based on our syllabus to achieve your goal (variables, conditionals, arrays, loops and functions)

+Remember that the functions may have a diffrent writing style depending on your choosen language, this is because of conventions in the given langauge.
+Use the convention that is correct for your language.

 ***Example:***
 ![alt](images/eks.png)
 Possible  solution